The New York Health Insurance Study About Coverage Facts Labels

 The new health care law requires all insurers to include Coverage Facts Labels (CFL) in their health insurance information by 2012.
 Through these labels consumers will be able to easily understand the benefit package, the terms of the plan, the payment scheme (premiums and cost-sharing) and how to file claims as well as dispute denials.
 It will even give consumers an idea on how much they will need to pay for the most common conditions like diabetes, breast cancer and pregnancy.
 The mandate is very clear as to specify the font size.
 It should not be less than a 12-point type size.

 Generally, the respondents embraced CFL positively.
-It was able to show them a clear picture of the medical costs using very common medical conditions like pregnancy, breast cancer and diabetes.
+It was able to show them a clear picture of the medical costs using very common medical conditions like pregnancy, breast cancer, and diabetes.
 This made them understand what exactly the services they were paying for.
 They were able to understand cost-sharing more and this made them see the value they get for the portion they pay for.
-This helped them see the value of having a New York health insurance.
+This helped them see the value of having a New York health insurance coverage.

 Related posts from our blog: